On Singleton Arc Consistency for CSPs Defined by Monotone Patterns: A Necessary Condition for Solvability by SAC

 \begin{proof} The first property follows from the above discussion and the fact that $Q$ occurs in $P$ implies that \CSP{Q} $\subseteq$ \CSP{P}.

 Since a pattern $P$ which is solvable by SAC must occur in $I_{4}^{3COL}$, $P$ can have at most four variables.
-If $P$ is also a monotone pattern, then it has a connected constraint graph and hence all of its variables are at a distance of at most three in its constraint graph.
+Since $P$ is also a monotone pattern, no constraint of $P$ contains only positive edges.
+Since $P$ has at most four variables, either its constraint graph is connected or it is the union of two one-constraint patterns.
+In the latter case, by irreducibility and because Trestle cannot occur in $P$, $P$ must be simply two negative edges between distinct variables (and hence all conditions of the proposition are trivially satisfied).
+So we assume in the rest of the proof that the constraint graph of $P$ is connected.
+Since $P$ has at most four variables, all of its variables are at a distance of at most three in its constraint graph.

+We now consider the third property.
 By padding out $I_{4}^{3COL}$ with chains of equality constraints, it is easy to produce a SAC instance which has no solution and in which the pattern V does not occur in any non-trivial constraint at a distance of three or less from a degree-3 variable.
 It follows that no monotone irreducible pattern $P$ with a degree-3 variable and in which the pattern V occurs is solvable by SAC.
 Using this same padding-with-equality argument, we can also deduce that in a monotone irreducible pattern $P$ solvable by SAC: there is at most one degree-3 variable, there is at most one non-trivial constraint in which the pattern V occurs, and that $P$ has no cycle in its constraint graph (the latter following from the fact that cycles of any \emph{fixed} length can be eliminated from an instance by padding out with chains of equality constraints).